egemmell/SRHI/README.md

-# BREATHE Transportation-related Health Outcomes
+# BREATHE Scenario-related Health Outcomes
 ## About this Repository
 This repository contains the code and directory structure for cleaning, preparation and analysis of health data for the BREATHE project.